-Democrats pressure resistant Republicans to join push to oust Trump
+Democrats try to persuade reluctant Republicans to join push to remove Trump

 “We have the evidence to prove President Trump ordered the aid withheld, he did so to force Ukraine to help his re-election campaign,” Schiff said during arguments on Wednesday that stretched for eight hours.
 “We can and will prove President Trump guilty of this conduct and of obstructing the investigation into his conduct.”

-Trump denies wrongdoing and his fellow Republicans, who control the U.S. Senate, say his behavior does not fit the description of “high crimes and misdemeanors” outlined in the U.S. Constitution as a reason to oust a president.
+Trump denies wrongdoing and his fellow Republicans, who control the U.S. Senate, have said his conduct did not fit the description of “high crimes and misdemeanors” outlined in the U.S. Constitution as rationale to oust a president.

-He is almost certain to be acquitted by the 100-member Senate, where a two-thirds majority of those present is needed to remove him from office.
-But the case could help determine whether Trump wins a second term in November’s election.
+Trump is almost certain to be acquitted by the 100-member Senate, where there are 53 Republicans and where a two-thirds majority of those present is needed to remove him from office.
+Even if it seems to be a long shot that a sufficient number of Republicans would vote to remove the president, the trial presents Democrats an opportunity to inflict political damage on Trump, who is seeking a second four-year term in the Nov.
+3 election, with millions of Americans watching the televised proceedings.

-Democrats have two more days to make their opening arguments.
-Trump’s defense team, a group of White House lawyers and outside counsel, will have three days for rebuttal.
+The seven House Democratic “managers” serving as prosecutors in the trial were due at 1 p.m.
+(1800 GMT) to begin presenting the second of three days of opening arguments.
+That would mean that Trump’s defense team, a group of White House lawyers and outside counsel who will be given three days for rebuttal, would likely start to present their case on Saturday.

 Trump lawyer Jay Sekulow said it was unclear whether the Trump defense would need all three days.